Synthetic Decomposition for Counterfactual Predictions

 The moment condition is a technical condition that is often used in asymptotic inference.
 The asymptotic linear representation is often part of the proofs that show asymptotic normality of an estimator.
 Its derivation is standard in many examples.

-\begin{assumption} The matrix $H$ and the population version of $\hat \Omega$ have minimum eigenvalues bounded from below uniformly over $n$ and $P$. \end{assumption}
+\begin{assumption} The matrix $H$ and the population version of $\hat V$ have minimum eigenvalues bounded from below uniformly over $P$ and over the sample sizes. \end{assumption}

-This assumption requires that the post-policy ARFs are not redundant.
+This assumption requires that the conditional average outcomes are not redundant, and ensures that $\mathbb{W}_0 = \{\boldsymbol{w}_0\}$ for some $\boldsymbol{w}_0 \in \Delta_{K-1}$.
 As mentioned before, we can relax this assumption once we modify the procedure.
 Details are found in the Supplemental Note.